What can hearing rehabilitation do for you?

 How audiology improves quality of life

 1. Give you more energy: if you have an untreated hearing loss, you spend a lot of energy just trying to listen every day.
-A hearing aid and good communication strategies can reduce that effort, and free up some of your energy to use elsewhere in your life.
+Hearing devices and good communication strategies can reduce that effort, and free up some of your energy to use elsewhere in your life.

-2. Keep you connected: untreated hearing loss, which may gradually deteriorate over years, can lead people to start withdrawing from social situations, as it is not fun to constantly miss the joke, or to "fake it" or pull the good ol' "nod-n-smile".
+2. Keep you connected: untreated hearing loss, which may gradually deteriorate over years, can lead people to start withdrawing from social situations, as it is not fun to constantly miss the joke, or to "fake it" or resort to a helpless "nod-n-smile".
 Eventually, it becomes easier to stay at home than to attend a function, so people withdraw from social interaction, leading to long-term isolation and loneliness.
 Strong social connections, laughter, exercise, and activity have been shown to keep the brain young.

 4. Staying relevant (and well-compensated!) in the workplace: You don't want to miss out on speech in the workplace.
 At best, you might miss a joke or a side comment in a meeting.
 At worst, someone may be speaking to you and you're not aware they're there, or you may hear what they've said incorrectly, leading to all sorts of miscommunication adventures.
 Hearing aids have been shown to mitigate loss of income due to hearing loss by 90%-100% for people with mild hearing loss, and 65%-77% for people with moderate to severe hearing losses (Kochkin, 2010).